ilvalerione/carisma/docs/resources/registering.md

 }
 ```

-> {primary} Thanks to this structure you can easliy mixin your api implementation with APIs generated from Carisma.
+> Thanks to this structure you can easliy mixin your personal api implementation with APIs generated from Carisma.

 Once your resources are registered with Carisma, they will be available via routes: